bisi-leye/HotelReservationAnalysis/README.md

 # HotelReservationAnalysis
-The Hotel Reservation Analysis Project is my first task for my internship with Mentorness.
-In this project I utilized SQL to query and analyse the hotel reservation dataset, to gain insights into key factors that impact the hotel’s operations.
+sing a hotel reservation dataset, this project is aimed at gaining insights into guest preferences, booking trends, and other key factors that impact the hotel’s operations.
+MYSQL Workbench was used in running the query and analysis of the data, as well as answer specific questions about the dataset.
+Read the data storytelling here